AhnafNabil/K8s-lab/lab-secret2/secret-task.md

 ![alt text](./images/nginx-deploy-secret.png)

-## Now verify the deployment and secret created correctly and running
+## 3. Verify the Deployment and Secret

 ```bash
 kubectl get all